bmackinney/hugoDocs/content/en/content-management/front-matter.md

 ## Override Global Markdown Configuration

-It's possible to set some options for Markdown rendering in a content's front matter as an override to the [BlackFriday rendering options set in your project configuration][config].
+It's possible to set some options for Markdown rendering in a content's front matter as an override to the [BlackFriday rendering options set in your project configuration][config-blackfriday].

 ## Front Matter Format Specs